onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 Install python3 related packages
 ================================
+..
    .. important:: The main python3 package is preinstalled in Ubuntu.
+But please
-But please ensure that you are using python version 3.8 or higher.
+      ensure that python version 3.8 is also available on your system.

+.. important:: The main python3 package is preinstalled in Ubuntu

 Open a :guilabel:`Terminal` window and update the package management system with ...